Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### DefaultAzureCredential

 `DefaultAzureCredential` simplifies authentication while developing apps that deploy to Azure by combining credentials used in Azure hosting environments with credentials used in local development.
-For more information, see [DefaultAzureCredential overview](https://aka.ms/azsdk/go/identity/credential-chains#defaultazurecredential-overview).
+For more information, see [DefaultAzureCredential overview][dac_overview].

 ## Managed Identity